ibm-cloud-docs/databases-for-mysql/howto-user-management.md

 You can bypass creating users through {{site.data.keyword.cloud_notm}} entirely, and create users directly in MySQL with `mysql`.
 This allows you to make use of MySQL's native [role and user management](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html).
 Users/roles created in `mysql` must have all of their privileges set manually, as well as privileges to the objects that they create.

-Users that are created directly in MySQL do not appear in _Service Credentials_, but you can [add them](/docs/databases-for-mysql?topic=databases-for-mysql-connection-strings#adding-users-to-_service-credentials_) if you choose.
+Users that are created directly in MySQL do not appear in _Service credentials_, but you can [add them](/docs/databases-for-mysql?topic=databases-for-mysql-connection-strings#adding-users-to-_service-credentials_) if you choose.

 Note that these users are not integrated with IAM controls, even if added to _Service Credentials_.
 {: .tip}